g-chauvel/zuul-jobs/roles/install-docker/README.rst

    By default this role adds repositories to install docker from upstream docker.
 Set this to False to use the docker that comes with the distro.

+.. zuul:rolevar:: docker_compose_install
+   :default: False

+   This role does not install docker-compose by default but you can use this setting to install docker-compose as well.

 .. zuul:rolevar:: docker_update_channel
    :default: stable